dbersenev/fs2-xml/README.md

 **SelectedEventStream**

 Filters XML event streams.
-Selects portions of that.
+Selects portions of the one.
 May stop producing events based on some selector.
+You should consume it on separate Blocker from anything because internally stream of bytes is converted to the "InputStream"

 Main idea here is selector.
 Examples: